geo7/isort/README.md

 anyway, call `git_hook` without the strict parameter.
 If you want to display warnings, but not also fix the code, call `git_hook` without the modify parameter.
-The `lazy` argument is to support users who are "lazy" to add files individually to the index and tend to use `git commit -a` instead.
+The `lazy` argument is to support users who are too "lazy" to add files individually to the index and tend to use `git commit -a` instead.
 Set it to `True` to ensure all tracked files are properly isorted, leave it out or set it to `False` to check only files added to your